New Dragon Gate Inn: Themes

-This was one of a number of films in which Brigitte Lin is a woman passing off as a man.
-Others included Peking Opera Blues, Swordsman II, Royal Tramp II, Handsome Siblings, and Ashes of Time.
+New Dragon Gate Inn was one of the films in which Brigitte Lin portrayed a woman in disguise as a man, in addition to Peking Opera Blues, Swordsman II, Royal Tramp II, Handsome Siblings, and Ashes of Time.

 DVD releases

 On 17 July 2000, the film was released on DVD by Hong Kong Legends in Europe in Region 2.

 Four and a half years later, the Fantasy Swordplay Collection DVD was released on 14 February 2005 in a three-disc set.
 The set included two other films: The Swordsman and Moon Warriors.

 One year later, The Donnie Yen Collection DVD was released on 29 May 2006 in a four-disc set.
 The set included two other films: Once Upon a Time in China II, and a two-disc platinum edition of Iron Monkey.